 Monitor conversions and leads

-While tracking the impact of citations on local search performance, it’s also essential to assess the impact on conversions and leads.
+While tracking the impact of citations on local search performance, assessing the impact on conversions and leads is also essential.
 Monitor the number of phone calls, form submissions, or online sales generated from local search traffic to gauge the success of your citation-building efforts.

 Review and adjust your strategy

 Regularly review your local search performance data to identify trends and areas for improvement.
-As you analyze the data, adjust your citation-building strategy as needed to further optimize your local SEO efforts.
+As you analyze the data, adjust your citation-building strategy to optimize your local SEO efforts further.

 By consistently tracking the impact of your citations on local search performance, you can make informed decisions about your local SEO strategy, refine your citation-building efforts, and ultimately, drive more traffic and leads to your business.